Joey Meneses Player Props: Nationals vs. Phillies

 - TV Channel: MASN

 Looking to place a prop bet on Joey Meneses?
-Check out what's available at BetMGM and sign up with this link!
+Check out what's available at BetMGM and use bonus code "GNPLAY" when you sign up with this link!

 Joey Meneses At The Plate

-- Meneses leads Washington with a slugging percentage of .390, fueled by 16 extra-base hits.
+- Meneses has an OPS of .740, fueled by an OBP of .346 to go with a slugging percentage of .394.
+All three of those stats rank first among Washington hitters this season.

-- Among qualifying hitters in baseball, he ranks 13th in batting average, 74th in on-base percentage, and 113th in slugging.
+- Among the qualifying hitters, he ranks 11th in batting average, while his on-base percentage ranks 55th and he is 111th in slugging.

+- Meneses will look to extend his four-game hitting streak.
+He's batting .368 over the course of his last games.

-- In 53 games played this year, he has gone deep in only two of them.
+- He has gone deep in two of 54 games played this season, and in 0.8% of his plate appearances.

-- Meneses has had at least one RBI in 35.8% of his games this season (19 of 53), with more than one RBI five times (9.4%).
-He has also accounted for three or more of his team's runs in three contests.
+- Meneses has driven home a run in 20 games this year (37.0%), including more than one RBI in 9.3% of his games and producing three or more of his team's runs on three occasions..

-- He has scored in 37.7% of his games this season, with more than one run scored in 5.7%.
+- In 20 of 54 games this season, he has scored, and three of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.